Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 I closed my eyes.
 Overwhelmed by the sudden light, not even my spell would work.
 Yet, the darkness did not return.
 I didn't open my eyes, but started seeing many specks, but no rat.
 The rat had disappeared.
-Or rather, I had fallen for it's trap.
+Or rather, I had fallen for its trap.
 I had disappeared.

 I opened my eyes.
 Around me, there were trees.